-How much you may deduct depends on whether the property involved was stolen or completely destroyed or only partially destroyed.
+You can only take a casualty loss deduction for the decline in your property's value.
+How much you may deduct depends on whether the property was completely destroyed or only partially destroyed.
 You must always reduce your casualty losses by the amount of any insurance proceeds you actually receive or reasonably expect to receive.
-If more than one item was stolen or wholly or partly destroyed, you must figure your deduction separately for each item and then add them all together.
+If more than one item was wholly or partly destroyed, you must figure your deduction separately for each item and then add them all together.

-If the property is stolen or completely destroyed, your deduction is figured as follows: Adjusted Basis – Salvage Value – Insurance Proceeds = Casualty Loss.
+If the property is completely destroyed, your deduction is figured as follows: Adjusted Basis – Salvage Value – Insurance Proceeds = Casualty Loss.
 (Your adjusted basis is the property's original cost, plus the value of any improvements.)
-Obviously, if an item is stolen, there will be no salvage value.

 Casualty losses are a hot ticket item for the IRS.
 Claiming them will increase your chances of being audited.
 Make sure you can document your losses.
 You'll need to have: